Visit the Community Websites page to see the many dynamic local history websites created by towns and cities around the state since 2006.

 The Maine Community Heritage Project (MCHP) was an intensive one-year program that mobilized Maine communities around the exploration, gathering, and sharing of their local history.
 Teams made up of representatives from local schools, libraries, and historical organizations worked closely with MHS staff to build substantial websites within Maine Memory Network dedicated to the history of their communities.

 The Maine Community Heritage Project (MCHP) was developed in response to successful, though informal, projects pairing schools and historical societies starting in about 2004.
-(For more information on those early projects, visit our Community Gallery.)
+(For more information on those early projects, visit our Past Recipients page.)
 Demand from other communities who wanted to collaborate with Maine Memory Network (MMN) necessitated more formal procedures, better support, and new technical tools.
 In response, Maine Historical Society and Maine State Library applied for and received in 2007 a three-year Institute of Museum and Library Services (IMLS) National Leadership Grant to develop and pilot MCHP.

 Response to the program was immediate and substantial.
 Approximately 50 communities applied for 16 slots during MCHP's 2008-09 and 2009-10 project years.
 The teams chosen to build websites within MMN dedicated to the history of their communities included: Bangor, Bath, Biddeford, Blue Hill, Cumberland/North Yarmouth, Farmington, Guilford, Hallowell, Hampden, Islesboro, Lincoln, Lubec, New Portland, Presque Isle, Scarborough, and Thomaston.
 Their completed websites include a narrative history of the community, five or more exhibits on special topics, student sections, hundreds of digitized images, and more.
 Diverse communities with far-ranging interests, backgrounds, resources, and goals were able to use the MCHP, and their resulting websites, to address specific local needs and issues.